Equipment talks. Flynn listens.

 Today · the neuron

-In development · the spinal cord
+In development · the deterministic, auditable, neural network

 Beyond · the nervous system